mitchharpur/openshift-console-debugging/docs/debugging/README.md

 # A little about debuggers and debugging in general

+## Sum of the parts

+In order to inspect the run time state of a program, it is helpful to be able to control the runtime execution of a program and observe its state at any point.
+This is where a debugger proves useful.
+However, there are three parts to this capability:
+    - **Debuggee** : The program being debugged. i.e. an executable binary or a web script running in a browser.
+    - **Debugger** : The part controlling the debuggee
+    - **Debugger Client** : The part that displays the observed information and interacts with the user.

 ## Debuggers

 A **debugger** operates by taking control of the execution and inspection of a process.
 The process being debugged could be an already running process or it could be one that is started by the debugger itself.
 The mechanism used to take control of a process for debugging relies on system level calls.
 For more detail on how this works on a linux based machine, the following article outlines this for linux in more detail: